-Ellen Darwin was not Jewish, and her Yorkshire upbringing was very different from the fictional Judith Quixano’s Portuguese connections.
-Why did Amy have Ellen in mind when she wrote about Judith?
-Possibly Ellen shared Judith’s beauty and ‘deep, serious gaze of the wonderful eyes’, as seen in the photograph above; certainly she had her passionate nature and her almost austere adherence to truthfulness.
+Why did Amy have Ellen Darwin in mind when she wrote about Judith Quixano in her second novel, Reuben Sachs: A Sketch?
+(Reuben Sachs and his beautiful, penniless cousin Quixano are deeply in love, but his political ambitions prevent him from marrying her.)
+Darwin was not Jewish, and her Yorkshire upbringing was very different from the fictional Quixano’s Portuguese connections.
+Possibly Ellen shared what Levy describes as Judith’s ‘deep, serious gaze of the wonderful eyes’ (as can be seen in the 1903 photo of Ellen) certainly she had her passionate nature and almost austere truthfulness.